sonatype-nexus-community/auditjs/README.md

 ## Usage

+`auditjs` supports node LTS versions of 8.x forward at the moment.
+Usage outside of these node versions will error.

 Note that the OSS Index v3 API is rate limited.
 If you are seeing errors that indicate a problem (HTTP code 429) then you may need to make an account at OSS Index and supply the username and "token".
 See below for more details.